Aleph-Alpha/intelligence-layer-sdk/styleguide.md

         self._init_client = init_client # Client should only be instantiated once, therefore the proper place is here. self._nested_task = NestedTask(init_client) # Try instantiating all tasks in the `__init__`, rather than in `run` or elsewhere.

-    # For now, we assume that run will be the only explicitely public method for each `Task`.
+    # For now, we assume that run will be the only explicitly public method for each `Task`.
     # `run` should be the first method after dunder methods.
     def run(self, input: ExampleTaskInput, logger: DebugLogger) -> ExampleOutput: return self._some_calculation(input.some_number)